 - Submit your official Test of English as a Foreign Language (TOEFL) score by mail directly from the testing agency or in an official, unopened envelope from the testing agency.
 The minimum required scores are: Internet version: 71; paper-based version: composite score of 527; computer-based: 197.
 For more information visit www.toefl.org.
 CCS's school code is 1035.
 Photocopied test results are not accepted.
 The International English Language Testing System (IELTS) may be considered in place of the TOEFL test.
 The minimum required IELTS score is 6.0.
 Successful completion of ELS 112 also may be used in place of the TOEFL test.
 Please visit www.els.edu for more information.
 If your degree was taught in English, an English proficiency test is not required.
 The Graduate Admissions office will offer conditional admission to qualified candidates who do not meet the English proficiency standards at the time of application.

-- If possible, please provide a certified English translation of your transcripts, along with the school’s official grading scale, so we can convert your grades and/or an accumulative Grade Point Average for all years attended in your bachelor’s degree if possible.
+- Please provide a certified English translation of your transcripts, along with the school’s official grading scale, so we can convert your grades and/or an accumulative Grade Point Average for all years attended in your bachelor’s degree if possible.

 - Send official certification from a financial institution documenting funds necessary to cover one year’s tuition and expenses.
 Please notify Graduate Admissions if you plan to bring a spouse and/or dependent children.
 The actual amount available for your studies must be stated in U.S. dollars.
 For a total dollar amount per year, please contact the Office of Graduate Admissions.

 - Submit an affidavit of support (22 KB, DOCX) if a sponsor will help pay for your education.

 Does CCS have teaching assistantships, fellowships or scholarships for international students?

 What is a letter of recommendation and who should write it?